 LitePay is expected to come with low transaction fees and more convenience for both sellers and customers.
 Its commission is capped at 1%, which is three times lower than that charged by credit cards (3%).
 Moreover, its fees are lower when compared to other similar systems such as BitPay, which charge an average of 5%

 4. Great store of value

-Yes, Litecoin is likely to be widely adopted because of its use in the retail industry, but that is not the only reason investors are flocking to put their money on this digital currency.
+Yes, Litecoin is likely to be widely adopted because of its use in the retail industry, but that is not the only reason investors are flocking to put their money on this digital currency (more uses).
 See, just like other cryptocurrencies, Litecoin is also a store of value, especially judging from the price gains it has recorded in the past few years.
 The coin is likely to hit record highs in value in 2018 and beyond.

 5. Cheaper and easier to mine

-Even though Litecoin is similar in design with Bitcoin, it takes a different path when it comes to the proof-of-work algorithm.
+Even though Litecoin is similar in design to Bitcoin, it takes a different path when it comes to the proof-of-work algorithm.
 Bitcoin mining is processor-intensive and requires expensive hardware to validate transactions.
 Litecoin mining, on the other hand, Litecoin mining can be done by less processor-intensive and cheaper GPUs.
 This encourages many people to venture into mining the cryptocurrency and earn profits.